Pulling Apart 2-spheres in 4-manifolds: Introduction

 \subsection{Pulling apart {\em two} 2--spheres in a 4--manifold}

-To motivate the introduction of Whitney towers into the problem, it is important to understand the basic case of pulling apart {\em two} 2--spheres $A_1,A_2 :S^2 \to X$.
+To motivate the introduction of Whitney towers into the problem, it is important to understand the basic case of pulling apart {\em two} maps of 2--spheres $A_1,A_2 :S^2 \to X$.
 Wall's intersection pairing associates a sign and an element of $\pi_1X$ to each transverse intersection point between the surfaces, and the vanishing of $\lambda(A_1,A_2)$ implies that all of these intersections can be paired by {\em Whitney disks}.
-These Whitney disks can be used to pull apart $A_1$ and $A_2$ by first pushing any intersection points between $A_2$ and the interior of a Whitney disk $W_{(1,2)}$ down into $A_2$, and then using the Whitney disks to guide Whitney moves on $A_1$ to eliminate all intersections between $A_1$ and $A_2$ (Figures~\ref{Push-downA1andA2-fig} and~\ref{Push-downB1andB2-fig}).
+As illustrated in Figures~\ref{Push-downA1andA2-fig} and~\ref{Push-downB1andB2-fig}, these Whitney disks can be used to pull apart $A_1$ and $A_2$ by first pushing any intersection points between $A_2$ and the interior of a Whitney disk $W_{(1,2)}$ down into $A_2$, and then using the Whitney disks to guide Whitney moves on $A_1$ to eliminate all intersections between $A_1$ and $A_2$ (details in \cite{Ko}).